clydebarrow/esphome-docs-hugo/content/components/display/lcd_display.md

 with ESPHome.
 This component is only for LCDs that display individual characters on a screen (usually 8-40 columns and 2-4 rows), and not for LCDs that can control each pixel individually.

-{{< img src="lcd-hello_world.jpg" alt="Image" caption=".. note::" width="60.0%" class="center" >}}
+{{< img src="lcd-hello_world.jpg" alt="Image" width="60.0%" class="center" >}}

+{{< note >}}
 Multiple versions of the display exist, supporting different character sets:

 - HD44780UA00 English-Japanese which includes katakana characters, some Greek letters and mathematical symbols
 - HD44780UA02 English-European which includes Greek, Cyrillic and Western European characters (with some diacritics)
 - HD44780UBxx custom, manufacturer-specific character sets

 It is also possible to add eight user-defined characters.

+{{< /note >}}
 {{< anchor "lcd-pcf8574" >}}

 ## lcd_pcf8574 Component